Harding’s recreation program offers multiple opportunities for students to stay active.

 Our intramural and social club athletics are coordinated out of the recreation program and provide a place for students to play organized athletics in flag football, basketball, volleyball, softball, soccer and more.

-There are also outdoor facilities that include track, jogging trail, tennis courts, basketball, sand volleyball, disc golf, and a free play field.
+There are outdoor facilities that include track, jogging trail, tennis courts, basketball, sand volleyball, disc golf, and a free play field.
 The recreation program also offers free group exercise classes to students.

 "A sport for every man and every man in a sport"